Multilateral and bilateral institutions

-Our primarily role in these partnerships includes serving as an effective credit institution for on-lending funds to end users, acting as the project manager in implementing credit programmes, administering grant funds, and paving the path for market development and capacity building.
+Over the years, DFCC Bank has successfully fostered and maintained partnerships with various institutions worldwide.
+These relationships have had a significant impact on strengthening the Bank’s role as an effective credit institution for on-lending funds to end-users, acting as the project manager in implementing credit programmes, administering grant funds, and enabling market development and capacity building.
+The institutions with which the Bank has strong relationships include:

-The Resource Mobilisation Unit continues to build upon the relationships the Bank has established over time by actively engaging with partner institutions to secure potential funding lines to support the Bank’s rapid growth.
+The Resource Mobilisation and Capital Markets Unit continues to build and maintain the existing relationships of the Bank by actively engaging with partner institutions and expanding the Bank’s reach to other territories and organisations.
+This plays a pivotal role in the Bank’s endeavour to secure potentially economical funding lines to support its growth and expansion into new sectors.

-The Bank maintains relations with over 250 global correspondent banks which also comprise some of the world’s largest financial institutions.
-The Bank entered into new relationships with the following banks in 2019 to facilitate customer transactions:
+DFCC Bank maintains strong relationships with over 250 global correspondent banks, comprising some of the world’s largest financial institutions.

-The entities listed below act as the Bank’s nostro agents in the respective countries:
+The following entities act as the Bank’s nostro agents in their respective countries:

 |Bank of Ceylon (UK) Limited||GBP||UK|